Floyd County, Indiana

 Floyd County is a county located in the U.S. state of Indiana.
 Its county seat is New Albany.
+The population of the county was 80,484 as of the 2020 United States census.
 Floyd County has the second-smallest land area in the entire state.
-It was formed in the year 1819 from neighboring Clark, and Harrison counties.
+It was formed in the year 1819 from neighboring Clark and Harrison counties.
 Floyd County is part of the Louisville/Jefferson County, KY–IN Metropolitan Statistical Area.

 History

 Floyd County, originally the Shawnee Indians hunting ground, was conquered for the United States by George Rogers Clark during the American Revolutionary War from the British.
 He was awarded large tracts of land in Indiana, including almost all of present-day Floyd County.
 Clark sold land to the settlers who began arriving as soon as peace returned.

 In 1818, New Albany was large enough to become a county seat and form a new county.
 New Albany leaders sent Nathaniel Scribner and John K. Graham to the capital at Corydon to petition the General Assembly.
 Legislation was passed on January 2, 1819, by the General Assembly, and the county was established on February 1.
 The origin of the county's name is debated.
 According to the State Library, it was named for John Floyd, a leading Jefferson County, Kentucky pioneer and uncle of Davis Floyd.
 John Floyd was killed in 1783 when his party was attacked by Indians in Bullitt County, Kentucky.
 However, some maintain the county was actually named for Davis Floyd, who was convicted of aiding Aaron Burr in the treason of 1809.
 Davis Floyd had also been a leading local political figure and was the county's first circuit court judge.

 In 1814, New Albany was platted and was established as the county seat on March 4, 1819.
 There was an attempt in 1823 to move the county seat, but the motion failed.
 New Albany would be the largest city in the state for much of the early 19th century, eventually being overtaken by Indianapolis during the Civil War.